Many HVAC repair and maintenance companies also offer air duct cleaning services, which typically costs $300 to $500.

 - Pests such as mice, rats or insects have infested portions of the duct system.

 - Excessive amounts of dust or debris clog the duct system and release dust or debris into the home through the vent registers when the system operates.

-The National Air Duct Cleaners Association agrees with most of the EPA's stance on air duct cleaning with one exception -- it does recommend routine cleanings every few years.
+The National Air Duct Cleaners Association agrees with most of the EPA's stance on air duct cleaning with one exception -- it does recommend routine work by quality air duct cleaners every few years.

-According to the NADCA, consider the following when making a decision whether or not to clean your home's air ducts:
+According to the NADCA, consider the following when making a decision whether or not to hire an air duct cleaner:

 - Smokers in the household

 - Pets that shed high amounts of hair and dander

 - Water contamination or damage to the home or HVAC system

 - Residents with allergies or asthma who might benefit from a reduction in the amount of indoor air pollutants in the home's HVAC system